peter-aviron/day1html/README.md

 Day1 - 30mins demo:
 - navigating a basic file system via CLI
+    1. `cd directory_name_here` change the current working directory to `directory_name_here`
+- creating basic html elements
+- the DOM vs HTML
+- inspecting the DOM with dev tools
+- picking an element with element picker
 - creating a github repository
+- making changes to a github repo:
+    1. `git add .` this will add all files to the staging area (`.` is a shortcut on the CLI for the current working directory)
+    2. `git commit -m 'commit message here'` -  save the files in the staging area to local git repo
+    3. `git push` - push the saved local changes to the remote git repo
+- adding a README

 30 mins setup tooling (VS code, git bash, github account)